What are R&D tax credits?

 Put simply the scheme enhances your development costs, reducing the profits you declare and therefore the amount of Corporation Tax you pay.
 So the value to you of the scheme is in the tax saving you make.
 You’re able to claim for the last two financial years and so if you haven’t made a claim before you should be able to get a cash refund for those years.
 The scheme also benefits loss-making companies with either increased future tax savings or a payable tax credit.

-Once you’ve made your initial claim you can also keep using the scheme every year (as long as your doing eligible work) to reduce your tax liability going forward.
+Once you’ve made your initial claim you can also keep using the scheme every year (as long as you're doing eligible work) to reduce your tax liability going forward.

 How is my claim worked out?